 However, since then, Tobias has merged his training packages into a single one:

-Like other trainers, he doesn’t disclose the cost of his services but instead encourages people to reach out and book a discovery call.
-Doing so is an effective way to weed out those who aren’t serious enough.
+Like other trainers, he doesn’t disclose the cost of his services but instead encourages people to book a discovery call.
+This is an effective way to weed out those who aren’t serious enough.

 5. Ultimate Performance